corb555/Task-Score/README.md

 # 2. Anger Component

-Anger is a component that reduces the anger attribute when the agent receives damage.
+Anger is a component that reduces the anger attribute when the agent receives damage and updates the Anger attribute in Attribute Manager.

 ### Setup
 Anger - Add the Anger component to your Agent.
-Add an Anger attribute to your AI’s Attribute Manager with min/max of 0,100 and set auto decrement (if you choose).
-Anger will be incremented when the AI takes damage.
+Add an Anger attribute to your agent’s Attribute Manager with min/max of 0,100 and set auto decrement (if you choose).
+Anger will be incremented when the agent takes damage.

 # 3. Distance Component